originphp/website/source/docs/mailbox.md

 ### Cleaning Mailboxes

-By default once an email message has been routed to the mailbox a `MailboxCleanJob` is scheduled to delete this in 30 days.
+When an email comes in either through piping or downloading, a `MailboxCleanJob` is created and scheduled to delete the email in 30 days, to prevent holding onto lots of personal data but at the same time keeping a trail for debugging or inspection.
 This is configured in `config/application.php`

 ```php
 Config::write('Mailbox.keepEmails', '+30 days');